ajiajith001/angular_CRUD_APP/README.md

 ## Run Backend serve

-we are using json-server for backend api development, to start the backend api, Run 'json-server --watch db.json' in the terminal
+we are using json-server for backend api development

+-   run "npm install -g json-server" to install globally on the system
+-   run "json-server --watch db.json" to kick start the backend api